 Union County Scarecrow Displays

-- Registration for the 13th Annual Downtown Cranford Scarecrow Stroll is now open!
+Registration for the 14th Annual Downtown Cranford Scarecrow Stroll is now open!
 This is your chance to take part in one of Cranford’s biggest events.
 Registration is free and prizes are awarded in each category.
-Downtown Cranford’s Scarecrow Stroll will be out for viewing from October 14, 2020 – November 1, 2020 this year.
+Downtown Cranford’s Scarecrow Stroll will be out for viewing from October 15, 2021, to October 31, 2021.
 Wander the streets of Cranford and be amazed at the creativity of local businesses and resident groups in the scarecrows they decorated!

 Warren County Scarecrow Displays

-- Hackettstown Business Improvement District with WRNJ Radio, will hold the Annual Scarecrow Contest.
-Stores will create a scarecrow with a villain theme and place them outside the storefront from October 8 – November 9, 2019.
-2020 Information is not yet available.
+Hackettstown Business Improvement District with WRNJ Radio, will hold the Annual Scarecrow Contest.
+Stores will create a scarecrow with a cartoon character theme and place them outside the storefront from October 8 – November 11, 2021.

 Morris County Scarecrow Displays

-- The Frelinghuysen Arboretum, 353 Hanover Ave, Morris Township hosts original scarecrow creations created by families, schools, scouts, organizations, and more.
+The Frelinghuysen Arboretum, 353 Hanover Ave, Morris Township hosts original scarecrow creations created by families, schools, scouts, organizations, and more.
 Receive a map at the Haggerty Education Center, and explore the gardens.
-Scarecrows will be on display Saturday, October 19, 2019 – December 1, 2019, 9 a.m. – 4 p.m.
-2020 Information is not yet available.
+Scarecrows will be on display daily from Friday, October 1, 2021 – to Sunday, November 7, 2021.
+8 a.m. – 6 p.m, Free to view.
+If your family or group of up to 6 would like to participate in the Photo Scavenger Hunt the cost is $10/group.
+Preregistration is required.
+For more info, call (973)326-7601.

 Do you know where we can find more New Jersey Scarecrows in Northern New Jersey?
 Let us know in the comments below or send us a picture to email@example.com.